-7. Explain how the proposed development is in line with the intention/purpose of the relevant zones as defined in the ICMA.
-N/A 8.
-Explain whether the screening report has changed from the one submitted together with the application form.
-The screening report must be attached as Appendix I. must be noted that this report is a pre-application BAR.
-The DEA Screening Tool and Site Sensitivity Verification (SSV) are attached as Appendix I. 9.
+7. Explain how the proposed development is in line with the intention/purpose of the relevant zones as defined in the N1/A ICMA.
+N/A Explain whether the screening report has changed from the one submitted together with the application form.
+The 8. screening report must be attached as Appendix I. N/A. It must be noted that this report is a pre-application BAR.
+The DEA Screening Tool and Site Sensitivity ation (SSV) Report are attached as Appendix I. 9.
 Explain how the proposed development will optimise vacant land available within an urban area.
-The pro posed site is located outside an urban area.
-10. Explain how the proposed development will optimise the use of existing resources and infrastructure. for the infrastructure (e.g. powerlines, farm roads, etc.) will be utilized for the proposed development.
-The proposed location 35m high mast development is unlikely to be used for existing or future land uses due to its proximity to the property ary.
-Thus, the proposed development will not impact on any existing or future land uses.
+The pr roposed site is located outside an urban area.
+10. Explain how the proposed development will optimise the use of existing resources and infrastructure. propos due to ng infrastructure (e.g. powerlines, farm roads, etc.) will be utilized for the proposed development.
+The sed location for the 35m high mast development is unlikely to be used for existing or future land uses its proximity to the property boundary.
+Thus, the proposed development will not impact on any existing ire land uses.
 11. Explain whether the necessary services are available and whether the local authority has confirmed sufficient, spare, unallocated service capacity.
 (Confirmation of all services must be included in Appendix E16).
-Necess ary services are available.
-12. In addition to the above, explain the need and desirability of the proposed activity or development in terms of this Department's guideline on Need and Desirability (March 2013) or the DEA's Integrated Environmental Management Guideline on Need and Desirability.
-This may be attached to this BAR as Appendix K. develo desirab explain Is this th nsideration of "need and desirability" in EIA decision-making requires the consideration of the strategic context of the pment proposal along with the broader societal needs and the public interest.
-While the concept of need and ility relates to the type of development being proposed, essentially, the concept of need and desirability can be ed in terms of the general meaning of its two components in which need refers to time and desirability to place - i.e. the right place for locating the type of land-use/activity being proposed?
-Need and desirability equated to wise use of land - i.e. The question of what the most sustainable use of land is.
-The proposed telecommunication mast will increase mobile network coverage in the surrounding area and is considered as part of essential services for the greater community.
-Moreover, due to current Covid-19 restrictions, there is an increased demand for such services due to more people working from home.
-The proposed telecommunication services is also likely to promote business and the private sector (i.e. business profit driver).
-In terms of the National Development Plan (NDP) 2 , South Africa needs to maintain and expand its telecommunications infrastructure in order to support economic growth and social development goals.
+12. In addition to the above, explain the need and desirability of the proposed activity or development in terms of this 12.
+Department's guideline on Need and Desirability (March 2013) or the DEA's Integrated Environmental Management Guideline on Need and Desirability.
+This may be attached to this BAR as Appendix K. of need r type of question The pr consid restrict propose profit of pt of need and desirability relates to the type of development being proposed, essentially, the concept ed and desirability can be explained in terms of the general meaning of its two components in which refers to time and desirability to place - i.e. Is this the right time and is it the right place for locating the f land-use/activity being proposed?
+Need and desirability can be equated to wise use of land - i.e. The on of what the most sustainable use of land is. roposed telecommunication mast will increase mobile network coverage in the surrounding area and is lered as part of essential services for the greater community.
+Moreover, due to current Covid-19 tions, there is an increased demand for such services due to more people working from home.
+The sed telecommunication services is also likely to promote business and the private sector (i.e. business driver).
+In terms of the National Development Plan (NDP) 2 , South Africa needs to maintain and expand ecommunications infrastructure in order to support economic growth and social development goals. immec econor proper over, the proposed development will provide various signal and connectivity enhancements in the diate and surrounding areas, providing benefits such as; security, improved medical response, socio- mic development, and access to education.
+The position of the mast will not affect access to the rty.
+Furthermore, and as previously mentioned, the proposed development is in line with the 17 Strategic tructure Projects (SIP) with regards to expanding access to communication technology.